Resident Evil 7: Biohazard: Release and marketing

 Resident Evil 7: Biohazard was released for PlayStation 4, Windows, and Xbox One in North America, Europe, Australia, and New Zealand on January 24, 2017, and in Japan on January 26.
 For the first 12 months of its release, the virtual reality format was exclusive to PlayStation VR.
 Over 4,700,000 players have accumulated worldwide, over 750,000 of them being VR users.
 The PC version was tamper-protected by anti-piracy software Denuvo, which was hacked within five days of release.
 A cloud version for the Nintendo Switch, titled Biohazard 7: Resident Evil Cloud Version, was released in Japan on May 24, 2018.
 Players may access the first 15 minutes of the game for free, and continue playing it afterwards by purchasing a pass allowing unlimited play for 180 days.
-This version is scheduled for a worldwide release on December 16, 2022.
+This version received a worldwide release on December 16, 2022.

 Versions for PlayStation 5 and Xbox Series X/S were announced on March 2, 2022, and released digitally on June 13, 2022, alongside upgrades for Resident Evil 2 (2019) and Resident Evil 3 (2020).
 These versions include visual enhancements including ray-tracing and high-framerate modes, with the PlayStation 5 version also supporting haptic feedback and adaptive triggers.
 Owners of the game on PlayStation 4 and Xbox One are able to upgrade for free, and a free upgrade patch for the Windows version was released simultaneously.

 Versions for iOS, iPadOS, and macOS were released on July 2, 2024.
 It is also available in iPhone 15 Pro, iPhone 15 Pro Max, iPad, and Mac.
-A Nintendo Switch 2 version is scheduled for release on February 27, 2026, alongside Resident Evil Village and Resident Evil Requiem.
+A Nintendo Switch 2 version was released on February 27, 2026, alongside Resident Evil Village and Resident Evil Requiem.